pydio/pydio-doc-howto/benchmark_your_setup.md

         * public/
     - +various php scripts

 The data/ folder is a bit specific: it must be accessible only to let the user access data/public/ folder.
-If you want to change this, you can change the AjaXplorer Main Options > Share Folder & Share URL, using for example another folder, and declaring an alias in your web server.
+If you want to change this, you can change the Pydio Main Options > Share Folder & Share URL, using for example another folder, and declaring an alias in your web server.
 That way, you can safely disable all access for data/

 ### Apache: .htaccess
 The basic way of preventing access is (in Apache) using a .htaccess file containing the `Deny From All` instruction.
 This is actually packaged in the software by default, and will work “as is” in 95% of cases.
 But sometimes Apache is not configured to handle this: make sure that the VirtualHost or Directory configured for your website has the `AllowOverride` All instruction, otherwise .htaccess files will not be taken into account.